 I was pleased that Jennifer Byrne disagreed with him.
 But Mooney’s opinion on audio books as lazy cheating is one I’ve heard before, and I disagree pretty strongly and get a bit fired up.

 I’ve listened to audio books since I was ten.
-Through audio books I was introduced to wonderful writers like PG Wodehouse and Muriel Spark.
+Through audio books I was introduced to writers like PG Wodehouse and Muriel Spark.

 Most memorably, my sister and I listened to The Outsiders by S. E. Hinton.
 Usually, when we listened to story tapes, I would do other things at the same time like rearranging my horse-shoe collection or making a collage of all my favorite horses.
 But soon after starting The Outsiders my sister and I were lying on our bunk beds absolutely mesmerized by the story.
 Every half hour one of us would get up to turn over the cassette.
 We listened to the whole thing that afternoon.
 Then we made all our friends listen to it, and they loved it too.
 We appreciated and engaged with The Outsiders even though we listened to it instead of reading it.

 Reading to children is considered one of the most important things you can do for their development.
 Reading aloud to kids makes it more likely that they’ll be lovers of books.
-It seems a shame that at some point in our lives the enjoyment of aural words becomes considered lazy or weak.
+It seems a shame if at some point in our lives the enjoyment of aural words becomes considered lazy or weak.

 I listen to at least one audio book a week.
 The kind of books I listen to are different from the ones I read.
 I can’t listen to anything too complicated as an audio book because I find it harder to listen to audio books than to read.
 I think there’s a few reasons for this.
 My mind can wander and accidentally tune out the sound.
 It’s harder to go back and check a detail earlier in the book.
 I can’t control the pace of an audio book.
 It’s harder to stop and think if I need to.